HeatherRemacle/exchangelabops/pages/governance.md

 - **Assistant Deputy Ministry (Program area):** Is accountable for the outcomes of the program the service product supports and for organization health.
 The ADM needs to champion the change a new Agile team is implementing, including to other executive in the Ministry.
 -**Chief Financial Officer:** Should understand what the Agile team is aiming to achieve, and how risk and money is managed differently with an Agile approach, so they can support funding healthy teams that are meeting users' needs.
 -**Chief Information Officer:** Partners with the program area ED and ADM to align or allocate IM/IT resources that may be needed to support product delivery and sustainment.

-## Relevant ADM and Deputy Minister(DM) Boards

-### Treasury Board

-### Digital Investment Board

-### DM Board on Public Sector Reform

-Ultimately, if we are building Agile teams, we should be focused on how to help them get results.
-These teams are full-time and focused on solving for user’s needs and deliver value more quickly than traditional (waterfall) methods.
-They have a high burn rate on resources, but they manage risk in small increments, so they require quick feedback cycles.
-The governance needs to be equally responsive.

-The second question assumes that an Agile team can work with a traditional governance structure.
-This might include multiple levels of approval designed to slow decision making.
-This governance design is effective where high levels of known risk require management across an enterprise.
-While this is a helpful and required structure for a variety of public sector functions, it is not effective for Agile teams.

-Agile is appropriately applied when we are solving complex problems where risks to effective delivery are unknown until we receive feedback from end users.

-High bureaucracy reflects low trust and slows down learning.
-If your organization is seeking to deliver using agile methods, then we’d expect a focus on building high performing teams.
-These teams are empowered to manage their work in ways that shrink risks associated with decisions through iterative and incremental work.
-They require quick feedback loops for learning.

-If you are trying to create these teams, you should be adjusting your governance model or executive leadership expectations and behaviours.
-Otherwise, your investment in the talent and delivery will not be optimized.
-You may also be at risk of creating an aversion to agile methods overall, as people new to this way of working may abandon it out of frustration without the right governance conditions.

-Check out this Agile Product Owner in a Nutshell video (15 minutes) to get a sense of what a team is capable of, and to understand why we need to rethink the application of standard committee structures for governance:

 <br/>
 [Back to the Top](#)